 No. The Fable team is here to act as an extension of your team through planning, delivery, and knowledge sharing.
 You can do the accessibility testing independently, we can do it together, or our experts can do it for you.
 Our community of testers is pre-recruited, trained to support enterprise organizations, and available on demand.

-You also have the option to subscribe to Fable Upskill, giving your internal teams on-demand access to the knowledge and skills required to build truly inclusive products.
-Upskill includes video-based courses designed by our experts for your team and custom courses that incorporate your tools and systems to enable accessibility at scale.
+You can also subscribe to Fable Upskill, giving your internal teams on-demand access to the knowledge and skills required to build inclusive products.
+Upskill offers video-based courses designed by our experts for your team and custom courses that incorporate your tools and systems.

 Do I need to test with several hundred people with disabilities?